 Owners must spread landscape filler in all flower beds, gardens and around street trees.
 Landscape Plans must indicate the type and color of landscape filler to be used.
 The standard landscape filler material for all Neighborhoods in the Community is black or dark brown mulch.
-Naturally-colored, rounded rocks may be approved as limited features in the Landscape Plan (covering up to 35% of the total landscaped areas), at the discretion of the DRB, but rocks are not permitted to be the primary landscape filler material in any landscape bed.
 Pine needles are permitted as landscape filler in beds surrounding pine trees, but are not permitted as landscape filler around other trees.